 - Many homeowners have sustained major injuries from attempting to undertake window replacement on their own.

 Many homeowners make the mistake of replacing their windows with the exact same style, design, and windows material as their current windows.
-This could be due to the fact that they are used to their old windows and not aware of the benefits of newer windows.
+This could be due to the fact that they are used to their old windows and not aware of the benefits of newer windows and doors Richmond Hill.
 Consider these features when it is time for window replacement:

 - Vinyl windows for enhanced energy efficiency and low maintenance